SebastianFiser/repeat-talker/README.md

 * Add **support for multiple languages simultaneously**.
 * Create a **GUI** to display text and manage microphone/language settings.
 * Implement **offline recognition** without relying on Google API.

----

-If you want, I can also make a **super concise GitHub-ready version**, short and polished, perfect for showcasing the project.
-Do you want me to do that?